Innovattic/range-seek-bar/README.md

 ### Attributes

-You can change view attributes directly from your layout's xml file:
+You can change view attributes directly from your layout's xml file or in your java/kotlin code:

 | Variable                   | XML Attribute              | Type      | Description                                                                            |
 | :------------------------- | :------------------------- | :-------- | :--------------------------------------------------------------------------------------|